nicksawhney/bernie-sits/README.md

 ## Contribute!
 PRs and issues welcome!

-Please do not deploy without my permission!
+Please don't deploy without permission!
+I'm working on figuring out the proper licensing.

 ## Licensing
 This project will be licensed under the GNU General Public License (TODO: add licensing details)